krr-up/logos/README.md

 ### GIF

 Due to its limitation to 256 colors, the representation of complex photos in this format is usually grainy and of low quality.
-If simple color areas with little depth are sufficient, for example for logos, buttons and infographics, the GIF is a real professional.
 The format masters the representation of layers and transparency.

 ### JPG (Joint Photographic Experts Group)